Small business market research is a tough game.

 When you need to conduct market research on a tight budget, it can be tricky to find the techniques and market research tools that give the best value for the time and cost investment.

-This article covers how to do market research for small business, using 8 of our favorite affordable market research techniques.
+Here’s 8 of our favorite affordable market research techniques.

 - Book reviews